Large 7.5 ounce California gold nugget

 What detector should I buy for Prospecting, or Which Metal Detector is Best For Me?

-There is no simple one “best” detector for all purposes – that’s why they make so many models.
+There is no simple one “best” detector for all purposes – that’s why the detector manufacturers make so many different models.
 When looking at the costs, many guys see how expensive the top of the line prospecting detectors really are and want to cut corners and buy a less expensive detector.
 Gold detecting isn’t easy, and that may not be a very good idea.
 You can sometimes get decent bargains in used equipment, but in the end you do get what you pay for.
-Commercially available gold nugget detectors use either VLF or PI (pulse Induction) type technologies in their operation.
+Commercially available gold nugget detectors use either VLF or PI (Pulse Induction) type technologies in their operation.
 Each has their place, but it is no coincidence that the guys doing the best in AZ and NV (and many other locations) are doing so with minelab pulse detectors in the GP and SD series.
-In certain parts of the mother lode country of California and also Alaska, there are places where the advantages of minelabs are not really significant because the mineralization is mild, but unless you know that those are the only places you will be hunting, you'd be better off in the long run with that more expensive minelab.
+In certain parts of the mother lode country of California and also Alaska, there are places where the advantages of minelabs are not really significant because the mineralization is mild and the gold is shallow, but unless you know that those are the only places you will be hunting, you'd be better off in the long run with that more expensive minelab.
 Even in CA and AK, minelabs have a big advantage in many parts of those states.
+Additionally, the newer GPX series minelabs have made great strides in their capability to detect small gold.

 GPX4000 metal detector by Minelab